 I am a mathematician and programmer, working in some intersection or another or these two fields.
-Presently, I'm working on quantum compilation at IBM Research; previously, I've worked on active learning as an OpenAI Fellow, compilation at Rigetti Computing and on homotopy theory in academia, especially the connections between algebraic topology and algebraic geometry known as "chromatic homotopy theory".
+Presently, I'm working on compilation problems at OpenAI, where I was also a previously a Fellow thinking about active learning.
+Previously, I've worked on control electronics design for quantum computing at AWS, on quantum compilation at IBM Research and at Rigetti Computing, and on (chromatic) homotopy theory in academia.
 In addition to "traditional" research, I am very interested in communication within scientific circles.
-In particular, I spent a lot of time as an academic coaxing my topologist peers to speak the language of number theory.
+I used to spend a lot of time coaxing my topologist peers to speak the language of number theory.

 My mathematical interests are in using algebro-geometric tools to answer questions in algebraic topology, and I have a penchant for computations—but I've done some other things too.